solana-beach/issue-tracker/README.md

 # <img src="https://github.com/solana-beach/api/blob/main/solanabeach.svg" height="70px"> Solana Beach Issue Tracker
 Hi, thanks for the initiative to report a bug.
 Before creating an issue please make sure it hasn't already been reported.
-Further please provide user specific information (i.e. browser for website users or full http request for API users) so we can reproduce the bug.
+Further please provide user specific information (browser for website bugs and http request for API bugs) so we can reproduce the bug.

 If you don't have a GitHub account you can also join our [Telegram Group](https://t.me/+UW04VHylcMdlZmUy) and report there or send an email to admin@cryptotech-munich.com.